JasonMun7/JasonMun7/README.md

 # Hi there 👋, I'm Jason Mun!

-I'm currently a student at Cornell University, where I'm pursuing a bachelor's degree in Computer Science along with a minor in Business.
+I'm currently a student at Cornell University, where I'm pursuing a bachelor's degree in Computer Science along with a minor in Artificial Intelligence.
 Welcome to my GitHub profile!

 ## 🌱 About Me